carpentries-incubator/pangenomics/_episodes/04-manual-pangenomes.md

 - "Gene families must be clustered according to a distance-treshold "
 ---

-## Aling the protein sequences to each other with BLASTp
+## Aligning the protein sequences to each other with BLASTp

 In the previous episode we annotated all of our genomes and obtained the annotations in different formats, like GFF, GBK and FASTA.
 Now we want to understand how to go from annotations to a pangenome, so we will use a reduced version of